dickyw71/Jean-Wheatley-tributes/README.md

-# Personal tributes to the late Jean Wheatley
+# Personal tributes to Jean Wheatley
-The tributes are available to read [here](https://dickyw71.github.io/JeanWheatleyTribute/).
+The tributes are available to read [here](https://dickyw71.github.io/jean-wheatley-tributes/).